allain/servicify/README.md

 **NOTE:** Work in progress!

-Servicify is a service registry tool that allows you to trivially turn a node package into a consumable web service.
+Servicify is a tool for registering and consuming npm packages as micro services.

-Like seaport, it supports semver, so that you can have multiple versions of a service running at the same time.
+By using semver for its resolution, you can have multiple versions of a service running at the same time, and you can query using semver semantics.

 ## Installation